FormulaCarbon/FormulaCarbon/README.md

 - 👋 Hi, I’m @FormulaCarbon
-- 👀 I’m interested in Science and Robotics
-- 🌱 I’m currently learning s2py
+- I make stuff that is useful for anyone and everyone

+**Current Projects**
+- PlutoniumNetwork
+- pythings

 <!---